ychen131/openstreetmap/Case Study.md

 ```

 #### Inconsistent case and typo in street name
-Some street names are written in lower cases (eg. street).
+Some street names are written in lower cases *("street")*.
 A few obvious typos also noted among street names, such as "Wqalk" and "Strreet".

 #### Over abbreviation
 A commen example for this paritular issue is showing "St" rather than "Street".

 #### Inconsistent abbreviation for "Saint"
 The word "Saint" is very common among street names within UK.
 It is usually displayed as an abbreviated version of "St".
-Two other versions also appeared within the data set, "Saint" and "St."
+Two other versions also appeared within the data set, "Saint" and "St." *("Saint Alban's Grove" and "St Alban's Grove")*

 In order to eliminate the above three issues, an "update_name" function is used:
 ```python